yaroslavros/bgp-masque-tunnel/draft-rosomakho-idr-bgp-masque-tunnel.md

 If the URI Template Value exceeds the receiver's supported or configured limit, the receiver SHOULD ignore the enclosing MASQUE Tunnel Encapsulation TLV.

+If the length of the URI Template results in the BGP UPDATE exceeding the maximum message size, the result may include a lack of reachability, as detailed in {{BGP-EXTENDED-MESSAGES}}.
+If BGP Extended Messages are partially supported, the BGP Tunnel Encapsulation Attribute may be discarded {{BGP-EXTENDED-MESSAGES}}, as it is eligible under the "attribute discard" approach of
+{{?BGP-ERROR-HANDLING=RFC7606}}, which would result in the information not reaching the intended recipients.
 # Security Considerations

 The security considerations of {{BGP-TUNNEL-ENCAP-ATTR}}, {{CONNECT-UDP}},